rolypolytoy/S1/README.md

 ## Checklist of What Remains
 Here's what I still need to implement:

-- Functioning code for the microcontroller to run on, and a companion desktop app that integrates with any OS
+- Functioning code for the microcontroller to run on, and a companion desktop app that integrates with any OS.
+Flutter for the app, Arduino framework for the code (thx teensyduino).
-- Assembly and proof of functionality.
+- Images from the SEM.